Tate Modern: Directors

-Protests
+Protests and stunts

 Since 2010 there have been a series of protest art performances by the art collective Liberate Tate demanding the Tate to "disengage from BP as a sponsor, and stop allowing Tate to be used to deflect attention away from the devastating impacts that BP has around the world."
 BP is criticised for operations in relation with petroleum exploration in the Arctic, the Deepwater Horizon oil spill, oil sands and climate change.
 In June 2015 a group of artists occupied Tate Modern for 25 hours.

+In July 2025, conceptual artist Elias Marrow placed a work in the Turbine Hall.
+The work, titled Load Baring Irony, was in situ for some time before being removed by staff.

 Incidents

 In 2012 and 2024, two people fell to their deaths from the galleries' balconies.
 In 2019, a six-year old child from France was thrown off the 10th floor by a teenager with a history of violent conduct.
 The child survived but sustained life-changing injuries.